roxwize/roxwize.xyz/src/site/trlm.md

 `extcss` | Details an external CSS file to be embedded into the frame | | `extcss=https://roxwize.xyz/static/css/main.css` `incss` | Modify the css of the page inside of the url | | `incss=*{color:red;font-weight;bold}`

+Remember that parameters need to be URL encoded, so `body{background:black;color:white}` becomes `body%7Bbackground%3Ablack%3Bcolor%3Awhite%7D`.
+You can convert between the two using [this utility](https://emn178.github.io/online-tools/url_encode.html).

 ## To add your website to TRLM

 The simplest way to get your link added is to **[e-mail me](mailto:biscordbro@gmail.com) with the details of your link**.
 I don't mind how you format it, but I need to know at minimum where it links to, what text the link will display, and what [category](#rh-categories) it'll be in.
 It can be in multiple categories.
 If you need a template, refer to [Email template](#rh-email-template).